Catholic dogmatic theology: Patristic period (about A.D. 100–800)

 These developments left the dogmatic teachings of the Fathers as a collection of monographs rather than a systematic exposition.
 Irenæus shows attempts at synthesis; the trilogy of Clement of Alexandria (d.
 217) marks an advance in the same direction.
 Gregory of Nyssa (d.
 394) then endeavoured in his "Large Catechetical Treatise" (logos katechetikos ho megas) to correlate in a broad synthetic view the fundamental dogmas of the Trinity, the Incarnation, and the Sacraments.
 In the same manner, though somewhat fragmentarily, Hilary of Poitiers (d.
 366) developed in his work "De Trinitate" the principal truths of Christianity.

 The catechetical instructions of Cyril of Jerusalem (d.
 386) especially his five mystagogical treatises, on the Apostles' Creed and the three sacraments of Baptism, Confirmation, and the Holy Eucharist, contain an almost complete dogmatic treatise.
 Ambrose (d.
 397) in his chief works: "De fide", "De Spiritu S.", "De incarnatione", "De mysteriis", "De poenitentia", treated the main points of dogma in classic Latin, though without any attempt at a unifying synthesis.
 Augustine of Hippo (d.
 430) wrote one or two works, as the "De fide et symbolo" and the "Enchiridium", which are compendia of dogmatic and moral theology, as well as his speculative work De Trinitate.

-In regard to the Trinity and Christology, Cyril of Alexandria (d.
-444) was a model for later dogmatic theologians.
-Towards the end of the Patristic Age Isidore of Seville (d.
-636) in the West and John Damascene (b. ab.
-700) in the East paved the way for a systematic treatment of dogmatic theology.
-Following closely the teachings of Augustine and Gregory the Great, Isidore proposed to collect all the writings of the earlier Fathers and to hand them down as a precious inheritance to posterity.
-The results of this undertaking were the "Libri III sententiarum seu de summo bono".
-The work of John Damascene (d. after 754) not only gathered the teachings and views of the Greek Fathers, but reduced them to a systematic whole; he deserves to be called the first and the only scholastic among the Greeks.
-His main work, which is divided into three parts, is entitled: "Fons scientiæ" (pege gnoseos), because it was intended to be the source, not merely of theology, but of philosophy and Church history as well.
-Under his leadership, the communion of saints, the veneration of relics and holy images were placed on a basis of orthodoxy.
-The only Greek prior to him who had produced a complete system of theology was Pseudo-Dionysius the Areopagite, in the fifth century.
+Cyril of Alexandria was a model for later dogmatic theologians on the topics of Trinity and Christology.

+Towards the end of the Patristic Age, Isidore of Seville collected the writings of Western church fathers in his Libri III sententiarum seu de summo bono, and John Damascene did the same in the East with his Fons scientiae.